Actions

 16:9 The Bigger Picture.

-Panorama - 'A Warning Signal': Video Part 1, Part 2 and Part 3.
-A shorter version of the Panorama programme is available here: Panorama, 7 minutes.
+Panorama - 'A Warning Signal': Video Part 1, Part 2 and Part 3

 Video about Wi-Fi exposures in the classroom.

 We fully support the use of computers in schools.
 We want schools to be able to offer excellent ICT facilities for use across the curriculum.
 But we would like the decisions made to take into account recent advances in independent bioelectromagnetic research.
-Until good, long-term safety studies have been completed, network connections could be wired, not wireless.
+Medical and scientific experts are calling for wired technologies to be used in schools.
+There is now enough scientific evidence to justify safeguarding children in schools by making sure that network connections in schools are wired, not wireless.

 Through our actions, we all play a role in shaping the type of society that we want for the future.